 A phase-to-ground fault in a circuit breaker, with normal fault clearing. (normal clearing time for this condition may not be high speed.)

-Simultaneous permanent loss of both poles of a direct current bipolar facility without an ac fault
+Simultaneous permanent loss of both poles of a direct current bipolar facility without an AC fault

 The failure of a circuit breaker to operate when initiated by an SPS following: loss of any of the following without a fault: